• Home

 4. THE PARISH IN THE 1930’s

-After the privations of the previous decade, the 1930’s were, by contrast, a decade of prosperity and stability.
+After the privations of the previous decade the 1930’s were, by contrast, a decade of prosperity and stability.
 The small hamlets to the south of Alfreton had all grown, but Somercotes had now become the dominant village in terms of its size and population.
 The hamlets of Birchwood, Pennytown and Muckram had virtually all been absorbed by their bigger neighbour, and due to the expansion in building over the previous years, the boundaries between Somercotes and Leabrooks had become blurred.
 Pye Bridge, at the time within the parish of Riddings, would have looked essentially as it does today.
-The hamlet of Greenhill had become part of Riddings [with a small portion in Leabrooks].

-For over a century the majority of the working population had found work in the heavy industries of the collieries and the Riddings foundry.
-In the 1930’s, most were miners, employed in the local collieries of Cotes Park, New Birchwood and the Swanwick Collieries, although some also worked at Pye Hill Colliery, Selston and Alfreton Colliery.
-There was also the foundry, the gas works and the chemical plant, all at Pye Bridge, together with numerous small associated businesses.
-The textile industry was also beginning to play a small but significant role in the employment of women.
+For over a century the majority of the working population had found work in the heavy industries of the collieries and the foundry at Pye Bridge, but by the 1930s the textile industry was also beginning to play a small but significant role in the employment of women.

 In 1930, the Government made changes to the Housing Act, removing previous grants and subsidies to local councils except for new houses built to replace slum clearance.
 Despite much of the old housing stock requiring modernisation or clearance, the Alfreton Urban District Council was not able to finance wholesale demolition or replacement dwellings.
 A few privately funded houses were built in the district, but overall the number of houses constructed was much lower than in the preceding decades.